soywiz/experiment1/README.md

 # experiment1

-tis is smthing bad writn
+This is something better written